-Protect yourself from getting sick with these immune boosting supplements!
+Protect yourself with these immune boosting supplements!

 When it comes to protecting yourself from getting sick, things such as washing your hands, not touching your face, and avoiding people who may be sick are all helpful ways to prevent the spread of disease.
 Using an alcohol-based hand sanitizer with at least 60% alcohol (avoid products containing the hormone-disrupting chemicals triclosan and triclocarban) and keeping surfaces clean/disinfected will also help to reduce your exposure to viruses and bacteria.
 But, these strategies are not always possible and are not 100% effective.